Iino, Fukushima

 Iino (飯野町, Iino-machi) was a town located in Date District, Fukushima Prefecture, Japan.

-As of 2003, the town had an estimated population of 6,592 and a density of 309.34 persons per km2.
-The total area was 21.31 km2.

 On July 1, 2008, Iino was merged into the expanded city of Fukushima.
+As of 2020, the area of the former town had an estimated population of 5,201 and a population density of 270 persons per km².

 Iino is famous for UFOs.
 Japan's first-ever "UFO lab" for study and observation was opened here in 2020.
 The UFO Fureaikan museum is also located nearby, close to Senganmori mountain.

+Geography

+Iino is located near the center of Fukushima Prefecture in the northern hills of the Abukuma Highlands.
+The Abukuma River flows on the Western side of the town.
+Senganmori mountain, one of the town's symbols Prior to the merger, it was the third smallest municipality in Fukushima after the villages of Yugawa and Nakajima.

+Demographics

+Per Japanese census data, the population of Iino has declined steadily since 1955.